GMOD/jbconnect/docs/hooks.rst

 Our handling functions generally use ``var requestData = req.allParams()``, making the handlers rather indiscriminate to how the parameters are passed.

-An example of a POST request.
+An example of a POST request:
 ::

     var postData = {